FriedmanM/web-dev-hw/project-2/readme.md

 Cool!
 So you use ```..``` and ```.``` to specify folder structures for internal links!
 I use these shortcuts in command prompt, terminal, and bash, when repairing computers!

 The ```id``` function will be very useful as well, especially if you want to link to a specific section of a page!

+I really liked the table making.
+It was a little confusing at first, but the outcome was great.
+The instructions page I made came out great.